aoi-buh/Keyboard-Layouts-Doc/book/Chapter 7: Lateral Stretches (10 min).md

 ### 7.6.2.
 Strategically avoiding stretches

-**If we do not mind center column use as long as large stretches are avoided, all we have to do is place rare bigrams where the big stretches would be.** A layout that does this is ${\color{blue}Wave\ eo}$ (angle modded).
+**If we do not mind center column use as long as large stretches are avoided, all we have to do is place rare bigrams where the big stretches would be.** A layout that does this is **Wave eo** (angle modded).
 Note that in this layout the letter `M` should be pressed with the middle finger (there is a `DTMK` column).
 In any case, the red lines below show the longest stretches on row stagger.

-We can see that those stretches are very rare bigrams on Wave eo, meaning we would rarely have to to perform those stretches:
+We can see that those stretches are very rare bigrams on **Wave eo**, meaning we would rarely have to to perform those stretches:

 <img src="../assets/chapter7/wave eo 1.png">